-Annual Report on Internal Complaint Handling 2022
+2022 Annual Report on Internal Complaint Handling

 Introduction

-Anyone can file a complaint about the way in which an administrative body or an employee has behaved towards them or another person in a particular matter.
-This is laid down in Article 9 of the General Administrative Law Act (Awb).
+Anyone may file a complaint regarding the manner in which an administrative body, or an employee, has behaved toward them or another person in a particular matter.
+This is provided for in Section 9 of the General Administrative Law Act (Awb).

-Complaints about incorrect treatment may include:
+Complaints regarding improper treatment may include:

 - failure to respond to correspondence (in a timely manner);

-- failure to provide information that has been requested;
+- failure to provide the requested information;

 - failure to fulfill commitments made.

-The right to complain does not apply to:
+The right to file a complaint does not apply to:

 The complaints procedure cannot be used if:

-2 Internal complaint handling
+2 Internal Complaint Handling

 In 2022, six complaints were received.